mcgidoug/button-counter/readme.md

 # Button Counter:

-A simple web app to keep opened in the background and count how many jobs I applied to that day.
-(I lost my actual counter)
+A tool to keep opened on the phone and tally how many jobs I applied to that day.
 <br/>
 <br/>